We spent 3 days in Prague in winter, Czech capital.

 We didn't stay very long at the old town square as it was very busy!

-It was a Saturday, long weekend, late afternoon and there were people all over the huge old town square.
+It was a Saturday, a long weekend, late afternoon, and there were people all over the huge old town square.

 The old town square with the clock makes it almost a must to visit in your 3 days in Prague.